ansible/lightbulb/tools/aws_lab_setup/README.md

 1. Check on the EC2 console and you should see instances being created like:

         TRAINING-LAB-<student_username>-node1|2|3|haproxy|tower|control

+In your EC2 console you will also see that a VPC was automatically created with a corresponding subnet.

 __(email)__ If successful all your students will be emailed the details of their hosts including addresses and credentials, and an `instructor_inventory.txt` file will be created listing all the student machines.